rjshap/AutoSharesAPI/web-api/introduction.md

 Read more here: [**Authenticate with AutoShares SSO/Auth0**](https://documentation.autoshares.dev/api-documentation/authentication/authenticate-with-autoshares-sso-auth0)

-#### Access Agreements

-All users on the system must sign access agreements to stream data.
-This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

-#### Adding User Accounts

-This API endpoint enables you to bind a new or an existing trading account to an existing user.

 #### The Flow

 In its most basic form, you will register your application with AutoShares, redirect a browser to a URL, parse a token from the responding redirect, and send the token to whichever AutoSharesAPI you wish to access.